percona/psmysql-docs/docs/yum-repo.md

 We gather [Telemetry data] in the Percona packages and Docker images.

+## Version changes

+Starting with Percona Server 8.0.33-25, the RPM builds for *RHEL* 8 and *RHEL* 9 contain ARM packages with the `aarch64.rpm` extension.
+This means that Percona Server for MySQL is available for users on ARM-based systems.

 ## Supported platforms

 Specific information on the supported platforms, products, and versions are described in [Percona Software and Platform Lifecycle](https://www.percona.com/services/policies/percona-software-platform-lifecycle#mysql).